Theatre Studies

 3206F - Shakespeare in Performance

 An historical, theoretical, and analytical introduction to Shakespeare's plays in performance.
 This course focuses on specific problems related to past productions and to those in the current Stratford Festival season.
-Class meets for three hours a day, five afternoons a week, and includes attendance at Shakespeare productions.
+Class usually meets for three hours a day, six afternoons a week (Mon-Sat, Sun off), and usually includes attendance at Shakespeare productions.
 THEATRE STUDIES 3206F RUNS CONCURRENTLY WITH THEATRE STUDIES 3207F.
 Intersession only.
 0.5 course

 3207F - Voice and Text in the Theatre (co-requisite TS3206F)

 A workshop in which students will experience, with simple, practical exercises, the ways in which Festival actors develop and maintain their voices and explore various aspects of the text they are performing.
-The class meets for three hours, four mornings a week.
+Class usually meets for three hours a day, six mornings a week (Mon-Sat, Sun off).
 Taught by Stratford Festival staff.
-HEATRE STUDIES 3207F RUNS CONCURRENTLY WITH THEATRE STUDIES 3206F.
+THEATRE STUDIES 3207F RUNS CONCURRENTLY WITH THEATRE STUDIES 3206F.
 STUDENTS TAKING THEATRE STUDIES 3207F MUST ALSO BE REGISTERED IN THEATRE STUDIES 3206F.
 Intersession only.
 0.5 course

 Course listings are subject to change.
 See Western Academic Timetable for date, time, and location of specific courses.
 See Undergraduate Sessional Dates for more details and deadlines.